-- recipient MSMEs and transfer the principal portion to this account within 5 days of the end of each quarter. - PFIs will have to report all the package applications they receive, whether they are approved or denied.
+- PFIs will submit Disbursement Report to the NRPB on a monthly basis for disbursement purposes. - PFIs will report to the NRPB on a quarterly basis for repayment of MSME loans.
+Repayments from MSME loans will be transferred by PFIs to a separate account at a commercial bank owned by the NRPB on a quarterly basis.
+The PFIs will receive the monthly repayment from the recipient MSMEs and transfer the principal portion to this account within 5 days of the end of each quarter. - PFIs will have to report all the package applications they receive, whether they are approved or denied.

-8.3 Consolidated Reporting Requirements
+Consolidated Reporting Requirements

-8.3.1 Monthly
+8.1.1 Monthly

-8.3.1.1 Monthly reporting from PFI to NRPB
+8.1.1.1 Monthly reporting from PFI to NRPB